picandocodigo/List-Category-Posts/README.md

 # Want to help with the development?

 The evolution of this plugin wouldn't be possible without the help of [these awesome contributors](https://github.com/picandocodigo/List-Category-Posts/graphs/contributors).
-Special thanks to [Sophist](https://github.com/Sophist-UK) and [bibz](https://github.com/bibz) for the hard work :+1:
+Special thanks to [Sophist](https://github.com/Sophist-UK), [bibz](https://github.com/bibz), [vacuus](https://github.com/vacuus), [zymeth25](https://github.com/zymeth25) for their contributions and hard work and [every other person](https://github.com/picandocodigo/List-Category-Posts/graphs/contributors) who's contributed to this plugin:+1:

 Currently the plugin is mostly being developed through code contributions by its users.
 Sometimes Pull Request take a while for me to review, but I'll eventually get to all of them.
 If you open a PR, feel free to add your wordpress.org user so if it gets merged I can add you to the list of contributors in the plugin's readme file.